Skip to content

 The Licensing Section will forward a copy of your Notice to the Police and Environmental Health by the end of the first working day after they received your on-line Notice.

-Please note we cannot accept cheques or cash payments.
+We cannot accept cheques or cash payments.

 When is a Temporary Event Notice Invalid or Void?